xsro/xsro.github.io/typst/Control-for-Integrator-Systems/2single.typ

   We cannot use Barbalat's lemma for $dot(x)$ is not *uniformly continuous*.
   So can we have $-k "sign"(x)+delta arrow 0$?

+=== Equivalent Control

-  We also use the concept of *Equivalent Control* @shtesselSlidingModeControl2014 describes this feature.
+  First, we can use the concept of *Equivalent Control* @shtesselSlidingModeControl2014 describes this feature.
   Use a low pass filter, we can say $"LPF"(k "sign"(x))approx delta$.

   For example, the following low pass filter is used in simulation,